Learning objective

 - Ask students to work in groups of four to construct their own board game called ‘Relation-ship’ that deals with romantic relationship situations.
 Use the Teaching Resource: Relation-ship board game pieces to assist students.

 - Each card will need to outline a positive or negative relationship situation and the amount of spaces that the player moves forwards or backwards if he/she were to experience this situation.
-Some examples are ‘Your boyfriend/partner asks you to come to a family dinner - forward two places’ or ‘You have a huge shouting match with your girlfriend/partner on the way to school – move back one place’.
+(Some examples are ‘Your boyfriend/partner asks you to come to a family dinner - forward two places’ or ‘You have a huge shouting match with your girlfriend/partner on the way to school – move back one place’)

-- Each group’s cards are shuffled and given to another group.
-They should then be placed in the middle of the game board.
-Each student has a token that represents him/her and they take it in turns to select a card and move around the board.
-After all cards are used they are re-shuffled and the game continues.
-The aim is to be the first person to get to the treasure chest.
+- Each student has a token that represents him/her and they take it in turns to select a card and move around the board.

-Whole class alternative: If time permits, write relationship situations on the board, dividing the board into four squares.
-Have students read the situations on their group’s cards and stick each relationship situation card under one of the following headings – family, personal, friendships and acquaintances.
-Encourage students to discuss if they agree or disagree with the ‘placement’ of the situation.
+- Have students read the situations on their group’s cards and stick each relationship situation card under one of the following headings – family, personal, friendships and acquaintances.

 - Discuss how relationships vary depending on which category (family, personal, friendship, acquaintance) they relate to.